zhaocai/GoldenView.Vim/README.md

 ### Please do not resize me!

 [GoldenView][] maintains rules for "common" cases.
 But vim offers a great variety of plugins which defines buffers for special purposes.
 If you find some special buffers which is supposed to not be auto-resized.
 Please check `g:goldenview__ignore_urule`.
-You may extend the `g:goldenview__active_profile` or post the issue to [github issue][GoldenViewIssue] for adding it to builtin support.
+You may extend the `g:goldenview__active_profile` yourself or post the issue to [github issue][GoldenViewIssue] for adding it to builtin support.